Frequently Asked QuestionsIf you're wondering, chances are someone else has asked the same question.

 No, BONUS BUCKS registrations run year-to-year, and there’s no lifetime option.

-The KBF BONUS BUCKS contingency rewards program is something we came up with to induce kayak anglers to get involved with our Challenges and Tournaments.
-KBF Members who want to participate throw in a hundred bucks a year, and they hope to win their money back and more in the same year.
-Some don’t win any.
-Others win some.
-A few win a lot.
+KBF introduced the BONUS BUCKS contingency rewards program to induce kayak anglers to get involved with kayak fishing competition.
+KBF Members who want to participate in this optional program enroll in hopes of winning their money back plus some in the same year.

 Can I give a KBF Membership as a gift?